James A. McNulty: Bishop of Paterson

 McNulty was named the third bishop of Paterson by Pius XII on April 9, 1953.
 His tenure there was marked by an increase in new parishes and schools.
 He also served as chairman of the U.S. Bishops' Committee for Motion Pictures, Radio and Television; in this capacity he condemned "'fast buck' horror, pseudoscience and crime films aimed especially at youngsters," saying such films imperil the moral health and intellectual development of children.

 Bishop of Buffalo

 On February 12, 1963, Pope John XXIII appointed McNulty as the tenth bishop of Buffalo.
 He reduced the diocesan debt which stood at $30 million through a three-year Diocesan Development Fund.

 McNulty oversaw the reforms from the Second Vatican Council of the 1960s, including the establishment of the Priests' Senate.
 A good number of new parishes were established and former Missionary Apostolate parishes became independent.
 Many parishes built new church buildings.
 McNulty promoted religious vocations, expanded inner city ministry, established the Liturgical Commission, the Pastoral Council, a Lay Steering Committee to oversee finances, and the Communications Office.
 McNulty began the television program The Bishop Visits Your Home.

+Death

 James McNulty died in Montclair, New Jersey, on September 4, 1972, at age 72.
 His body is buried next to his parents in East Hanover, New Jersey.